tpm2-software/tpm2-tools/man/tpm2_import.1.md

     Specifies the persistent parent key handle.

   * `-K`, `--parent-key-public`=_FILE_:
+    Optional.
 Specifies the parent key public data file input.
 This can be read with tpm2_readpublic tool.
+If not specified, the tool invokes a tpm2_readpublic on the parent object.

   * `-r`, `--import-key-private`=_FILE_:
     Specifies the file path required to save the encrypted private portion of